ragpi/ragpi/README.md

 # Ragpi

-Ragpi is an AI assistant that allows users to chat with an LLM that references knowledge bases created from technical sources such as documentation websites, GitHub Issues, and repository README files.
-These knowledge bases are stored in a vector store, enabling efficient retrieval of relevant technical content.
-Using an Agentic RAG approach, Ragpi dynamically retrieves documents from these sources to provide responses grounded in up-to-date information.
-With a simple API, it integrates seamlessly into a wide range of workflows, making it easy to chat with an AI that references the right sources to provide relevant answers.
+Ragpi is an API-first AI assistant that leverages LLMs to search and answer questions using technical sources.
+It builds knowledge bases from documentation websites, GitHub Issues, and repository README files, storing them in a vector database for efficient retrieval.
+Using an Agentic RAG approach, it dynamically retrieves relevant documents to answer queries through its REST API.

 ## Features

-- **Agentic RAG System** – Dynamically retrieves and processes relevant source documents based on query requirements.
+- **API-First Design** - REST API for all functionality
-- **Hybrid Search** – Uses semantic and keyword-based search with Reciprocal Rank Fusion (RRF) for improved document retrieval.
+- **Agentic RAG System** - Dynamic document retrieval based on queries
-- **Connector-Based Ingestion** – Supports documentation websites, GitHub issues, and repository README files for building knowledge bases.
+- **Hybrid Search** - Combines semantic and keyword search using Reciprocal Rank Fusion (RRF)
-- **AI-Powered Responses** – Generates responses based on retrieved documents using large language models.
+- **Flexible Connectors** - Support for docs, GitHub issues, and READMEs
-- **API-Based Integration** – Provides a REST API for interacting with the AI assistant and managing source synchronization.
+- **LLM Integration** - Response generation using selected LLM providers
-- **Observability** – Supports basic tracing using OpenTelemetry.
+- **Observability** - Basic OpenTelemetry tracing support

 ## Basic Usage